-Alec Baldwin: speculation around tragic shooting mounts | DW | 05.11.2021
+Alec Baldwin: Speculation around tragic shooting mounts | DW | 05.11.2021

 "I can't answer any questions about the investigation, I can't," the actor told the paparazzi after pulling up by the side of the road, ABC News reported.
 "It's an active investigation.
 A woman died.
 She was my friend," said Baldwin of the tragic incident that occurred in New Mexico on October 21 after he fired a prop gun on set.

-Oscar-nominated for his supporting role in "The Cooler," and the star of blockbusters such as "Beetlejuice" and hit TV series like "30 Rock," Baldwin became famous in recent years for his caustic impersonations of former US President Donald Trump — who he once likened to Hitler — on the NBC comedy sketch show "Saturday Night Live.
+Oscar-nominated for his supporting role in 2003 film "The Cooler," and a Golden Globe winner for his lead role in the hit TV series "30 Rock," Baldwin is more recently known for his caustic impersonations of former US President Donald Trump — whom he once likened to Hitler — on the NBC comedy sketch show "Saturday Night Live."

-This has also made the Hollywood 'liberal' the target of right-wing figures in the wake of the shooting.
-The former president's son, Donald Trump Jr, quickly seized the opportunity to mock Baldwin, with a merchandise website selling t-shirts that read, "Guns don’t kill people, Alec Baldwin kills people."
+This has also made the Hollywood "liberal" the target of right-wing figures in the wake of the shooting.
+The former president's son, Donald Trump Jr., quickly seized the opportunity to mock Baldwin, with his own merchandise website selling T-shirts with the slogan: "Guns don’t kill people, Alec Baldwin kills people."

 Meanwhile, conservative commentator Candace Owens posted a since deleted post on Twitter that accused the "30 Rock" star of murder.